argonne-lcf/user-guides/docs/services/jenkins.md

   <figcaption>Repository access</figcaption>
 </figure>

-To use the new connection to the Git repository interactively, configure the job to be parameterized and add a a Git Parameter to the job.
+To use the new connection to the Git repository interactively, configure the job to be parameterized and add a Git Parameter to the job.
 The example below shows the configuration to select a branch at build time.

 <figure markdown>
   ![Git parameter](files/06-ci-007.png){ width="700" }
   <figcaption>Git parameter</figcaption>
 </figure>

 On the build screen, select from the drop-down menu the branch to be referenced during this job execution.
 The example below shows the list of available branches from the configured repository.
-It is automatically populated duing the Git connector configuration of the preceding steps.
-If a new branch is added to the Git repository, it will display in the populated list of avialable branches when the job runs in Jenkins.
+It is automatically populated during the Git connector configuration of the preceding steps.
+If a new branch is added to the Git repository, it will display in the populated list of available branches when the job runs in Jenkins.

 <figure markdown>
   ![Select branch](files/07-ci-008.png){ width="700" }